10 month old • Male • 27 lbs

 Bowie is an adorable white and brown puppy with velvety soft fur.
 He is blind.

 Bowie is outgoing, fearless, and LOVES to snuggle.
 He is crate-trained and does great.
 His house-training is going well and he is improving with leash training.
-Bowie does great with my grandchildren during their visits, ages 5 and 9, however, we do not suggest that he live with any young children.
+Bowie does great with my grandchildren during their visits, ages 5 and 9, however we do suggest that he not live with any children under the age of 5.
 He also relishes the company of other dogs and will definitely need a companion dog, any size!

 Blind dogs typically do best living in a home with a long-term dog companion to act as their guide and with whom they can build a trusting relationship.
 Blind dogs also need a stable and consistent living environment without a lot of furniture moving or home moving so that they aren't stressed by having to figure out a new environment and how to feel secure.